abdullahmajid47/WebApp/README.txt

-This directory is for WebApp development purposes only.
+This branch contains code for front end development purposes only.